jrosen48/utk-homepage/content/post/2020-09-28-new-article-in-jrst-idle-chatter-or-compelling-conversation-the-potential-of-the-social-media-based-ngsschat-network.md

 This article is a long-time coming, and is one I'm very proud of.
 It is an analysis of the #NGSSchat network, one which involved qualitatively coding 1000s of posts sent to the hashtag (and 100s of profiles of those who posted to the network) and using social network analysis techniques namely multi-level *selection* models (and models for social *influence*) to show what many people who have participated in #NGSSchat may already know: It's a good place to learn and share about science education and the new science education standards.

 Part of the back-story of the paper that may not come through in this article is just how much this work is both a reflection and a product of the people involved in the network we studied, #NGSSchat, itself.
-Before it was shut down, #NGSSchat moderators (Tricia Shelton, Fred Ende, and, sometimes, other - more on Tricia and Fred, later) archived the bi-weekly chats on Storify.
+Before Storify was shut down in 2018, #NGSSchat moderators (Tricia Shelton, Fred Ende, and, sometimes, other - more on Tricia and Fred, later) archived the bi-weekly chats on Storify.
 Links to these were posted to Wikipedia, which, curiously, was also shut down!
-Before Storify (and Wikipedia) disappeared from the interwebs, I accessed the *links* to the posts, and these posts were what we later accessed and used here.
+Before Storify (and Wikipedia) disappeared from the interwebs, we accessed the *links* to the posts, and these posts were what we later accessed and used here.
 It was the self-archiving of the activity of the #NGSSchat network that made this study possible, and for that and other reasons my co-authors and I are absolutely indebted to those who created and sustained it.
 Also, the #NGSSchat network is great; it's a digital context that we felt didn't receive the attention from the research community it deserved; thus, this article.

 An abstract for the article, *Idle chatter or compelling conversation?
 The potential of the social media‐based #NGSSchat network for supporting science education reform efforts*, is here: